api3dao/old-api3-docs/docs/next/grp-developers/call-an-airnode.md

 - **parameters**: Specify the API parameters and any [reserved parameters](../reference/specifications/reserved-parameters.md), these must be encoded.
 See [Airnode ABI specifications]() for how these are encoded.

-*More about parameters*

-<Fix>Not sure what to say about the encoding.</Fix>
+  <Fix>Not sure what to say about the encoding or if the following is even close.</Fix>

   In most cases the parameters will be encoded off-chain and passed to the requester.
 Most APIs will have some sort of security such as an apiKey which cannot be made public inside a requester.
 Consider the following example which encodes the parameters off-chain before executing a requester.
 This is done using  the [@api3/airnode-abi](https://github.com/api3dao/airnode/tree/master/packages/airnode-abi) library.

-<h4 style="color:gray;margin-bottom:-12px">Off-chain parameter encoding using @api3/airnode-abi:</h4>

     ```solidity
     import { encode } from '@api3/airnode-abi';